Grocery Strategies | Simple Tips to Reduce Your Family’s Food Waste

 Before you shop

-Meat can be an expensive aspect of feeding your family, so before going to the store, look online or in recent newspaper ads to see what’s on sale.
+Meat can be an expensive aspect of feeding your family, so before going to the store, look online (see the 8 Benefits of Frozen Food here) or in recent newspaper ads to see what’s on sale.
 Then, use those items as the basis for several meals.
 Take a few moments to flip through your favorite cookbooks, planning a weekly menu for you and your family to use and reuse those items in different ways.
 Yes, this step requires some preparation, but the time and money saved is well worth it.

 For instance, one meal can be grilled chicken with rice, and the next night those chicken and rice leftovers can be transformed into fajitas by simply adding a few different vegetables and seasonings.
 Any leftover vegetables from the fajitas can then be the start to a hearty vegetable soup, or the toppings to your family’s favorite supreme pizza!
 Be sure to only buy in bulk what you know you can use before the item spoils.